-The City must not print, publish or distribute or cause, permit or authorise to be printed, Published or distributed, any advertisement, handbill, pamphlet or notice unless the advertisement, handbill, pamphlet or notice has been certified in writing on or affixed to the copy of the publication and retained in a register maintained by the CEO.
+The City must not print, Publish or distribute or cause, permit or authorise to be printed, Published or distributed, any advertisement, handbill, pamphlet or notice unless the advertisement, handbill, pamphlet or notice has been authorised by the CEO.

 Media releases, statements and publicity

 The CEO will be the primary spokesperson for the Council.

 City media releases and statements will be authorised and issued in the name of the CEO.

 No City-issued media releases will quote or feature Councillors.